from IPython.display import HTML

 text

-Module¶JSON is "JavaScript Object Notation", borrowed from the JavaScript language.
+json Module¶JSON is "JavaScript Object Notation", borrowed from the JavaScript language.
 It's a popular alternative to HTML and very well suited to Python.

 import json